Cacti/cacti/README.md

 ### Multiple Data Collection Intervals

-Also, in the Cacti 1.0 release, we have added support for multiple data collection intervals from the same Cacti installation.
+In the Cacti 1.0 release, we have added support for multiple data collection intervals within the same Cacti installation.
 We have done this with the creation of a new object called a 'Data Source Profile'.
 These Data Source Profiles can be applied to Graphs at creation time, or at the Data Template level as a part of the automated Graph creation process.

 ### Themes and HTML5

-Featured in Cacti 1.0 is also support more the skinning of the user interface through Themes.
+Cacti 1.0 supports skinning of the user interface through Themes.
 We have attempted to make Cacti 1.0 as HTML5 compatible as possible using jQuery, jQueryUI, and several jQuery plugins to make the user interface more appealing to people who wish to have a more modern browser experience.
-Ajax page rendering is incorporated throughout the interface to again enhance the user experience.
-We have included four base Themes in the default Cacti install including the old fashioned 'Classic' theme.
+Ajax page rendering is incorporated throughout the interface to enhance the user experience.
+We have included four base Themes in the default Cacti install including the 'Classic' theme.

 ### User Experience and Security